mchampine/merkl/README.md

     (prove-leaf stream index)))
 ```

-Use prove-leaf (via get-proof which just wraps the file open) to create a proof for the leaf at index 2 in the stream:
+Use prove-leaf (via get-proof which wraps the file open) to create a proof for the leaf at index 2 in the stream:

 ```clojure
 (def test-proof (get-proof "data/blks3.dat" 2))
 ```

+### Verifies

-Use verify-leaf to generate a root from the supplied stream and leaf at index 2.
+Use verify-leaf to generate a root from the proof and the leaf to be verified at index 2.
+The string "2" is the 'block' from the original stream.
+Verify-leaf uses the proof we created from the original stream, to prove that the supplied leaf was indeed part of that original stream (and not a forgery).

 ```clojure
 (def test-vl (verify-leaf 2 "2" test-proof))